Confidence sets for phylogenetic trees: Concluding remarks

 \section{Concluding remarks}

-The framework discussed here for representing collections of trees as points in Euclidean space opens phylogenetic tree analysis to many of the multivariate analysis methods that have been developed for Euclidean space.
-This paper considers only two such methods: confidence set construction for means, and a brief discussion on Euclidean PCA.
-However, testing two-sample hypotheses, discriminant analysis, multidimensional scaling and factor analysis could all be applied given an appropriate scientific question.
-However, it is important to note that in many cases key information about tree topologies that is relevant to an analysis will be lost when only the log map is considered.
-We are optimistic that the scientific community will exercise keen judgement in deciding whether to analyze and visualize trees in their native space or under the log map in the more interpretable Euclidean space.
+The framework discussed here for representing collections of trees as points in Euclidean space opens phylogenetic tree analysis to many of the methods that have been developed for Euclidean space.
+However, if the sample contains trees with conflicting topologies, the information regarding the topologies of the trees will be lost when the trees are considered as vectors (using the log map).
+For example, even if only 2 topologies are represented in the sample, the confidence set may span 3 or more orthants.
+For this reason, judgement should be exercised when deciding whether to analyze and visualize trees in their native space or under the log map in the more interpretable Euclidean space.

-This method advances recent innovations with respect to describing tree valued centre and variability, and can be considered a multivariate generalization of \cite{nye11}, though its flavor is more reminiscent of \cite{bbb}.
-However, we believe the most important progress made in this manuscript is the application of the statistical framework of variance {\it modeling}, rather than minimizing, to tree space.
-Furthermore, the proposal for using species replicates to generate collections of trees for summary and analysis may prove fruitful by providing realistic measures of tree uncertainty.
-This is a known issue in phylogenetics and we hope that the sampling method and the confidence set construction procedure described here contributes to understanding of both of these issues.
+This method advances recent innovations with respect to describing tree-valued centre and variability, taking much inspiration from \cite{nye11} and \cite{bbb}.
+We believe the most important progress made in this manuscript is the application of the statistical framework of variance {\it modeling}, rather than minimizing, to tree space.
+The proposal for using species replicates to generate collections of trees for summary and analysis may also prove fruitful by providing realistic measures of tree uncertainty.
+This is a known issue in phylogenetics and we hope that the sampling method and the confidence set construction procedure described here contributes to a better understanding of both of these issues.